 The Comoro Islands are located at the northern end of the Mozambique Channel between Madagascar and Africa with each of them: Ngazidja (Grande Comore), Mwali (Moheli), Nzwani (Anjouan), and Maore (Mayotte) having distinct characteristics due to their different ages.
 Mayotte, the oldest of the islands, is an ancient volcanic island with highly eroded mountains and slow, meandering streams.
 Grande Comore, the youngest of the islands has a massive, active volcano and recent lava flows.
 The other two islands are mountainous but have had no recent volcanic activity.
 The Islands occupy a strategic position in the western Indian Ocean and have played an important role in the history of the area.
 They have been involved in the ancient maritime trade of the Indian Ocean for many centuries and this is reflected in the makeup of the population.
 Peoples from Africa, Arabia, Asia, Europe, and Madagascar have all contributed to the mixture.

 Documents written in the local language with Arabic script tell of large, seaworthy sailing vessels and a widespread maritime trading network in the western Indian Ocean.
-While the tales of Sinbad the Sailor are an entertaining and fanciful view of sailing in the Indian Ocean, they are based on the ancient maritime trade between India, Arabia, Eastern Africa, and the African islands.
+While the tales of Sinbad the Sailor are an entertaining and fanciful view of sailing in the Indian Ocean, they are based on the ancient maritime trade between India, Persia, Arabia, Eastern Africa, and the African islands.
 Sailors traveled between ports in the Comoros, Kilwa, Oman, and the Malabar coast of India trading a wide variety of goods including gems, rare animals, slaves, exotic woods, and spices.
 Comorians were heavily involved in this trade.
-The town of Domoni on the eastern shore of the island of Anjouan was specifically mentioned as a major trading center in the fifteenth century.
-Ibn Madjid, the navigator, wrote of the town in his descriptions of the western Indian Ocean maritime trading centers.
-He purportedly guided Vasco da Gama, the first European to sail around the south of Africa into the Indian Ocean from Africa to India.
-Ibn Madjid visited the Comoros on his Indian Ocean travels and noted that Domoni was a port for African, Indian, and Persian sailing vessels.
-Archaeological evidence, furthermore, indicates that the town, founded before the 12th century, became involved in the network of trade that by the 15th century stretched as far away as China.
+The town of Domoni on the eastern shore of the island of Anjouan was specifically mentioned by Ibn Majid as a major trading center in the fifteenth century.
+Ibn Madjid was a navigator who is said to have guided Vasco da Gama from Africa to India.
+The navigator visited the Comoros on his Indian Ocean travels and specifically mentioned that Domoni was a major port for African, Indian, and Persian sailing vessels.
+Archaeological evidence, furthermore, indicates that the town, founded before the 12th century, had became involved in the network of trade by the 15th century.

 Traditional sailing vessels of the Indian Ocean, much like the 60 foot merchantman pictured at right, carried tons of cargo and were notably fast sailing ships.
 They were especially remarkable in that nothing on a ship was made of metal.
 Even metal nails weren’t used in the construction of the vessels.
 Their hulls were made of wooden planks sewn together with rope made from coconut fiber.
 They were very seaworthy, long lasting vessels well suited to the conditions of the ancient Indian Ocean maritime trade.
 They were flexible, shallow draft craft able to stand the pounding of surf without breaking apart when they approached a landing spot.
 The ports in the Indian Ocean rarely had deep water facilities in ancient times and ships would be beached or anchored close to shore.